Late in life, sex assault trial caps Cosby’s life and legacy

 “I was starstruck,” Donna Motsinger, 75, one of the “Jane Doe” accusers in Constand’s lawsuit, told the AP in an interview last week.
 “Somebody really famous thought I was pretty and cool, and I went with that.”

-She was a single mother working at the Trident Restaurant, a celebrity hangout, in Sausalito, California, in the early 1970s when she met Cosby.
+She was a single mother working at the Trident Restaurant, a jazz club and celebrity hangout, in Sausalito, California, in the early 1970s when she met Cosby.
 He invited her to a show, she said, and drugged and raped her in the limousine.

 Cosby, in the deposition, said he didn’t remember her.